Why Is My Lawn Full of Flies? Here’s How to Get Rid of Them

 Your lawn is close to manure

-If you have a compost bin located within close proximity to your grass or pet feces on the lawn, these can both attract flies.
+If you have a compost bin with manure located within close proximity to your grass or pet feces on the lawn, these can both attract flies.
 Make sure you clean away any pet feces and that your compost bin is not too close to your lush lawn.

 You have stagnant water in your garden